isolexIO/isolexIO/README.md

 - 👀 I’m interested in web3
 - 🌱 I’m currently learning about Solana tokens
 - 💞️ I’m looking to collaborate on BluChip.Foundation
-- 📫 How to reach me solmail @ wallet.bluchain.sol
+- 📫 How to reach me Telegram @isolexIO
 - 😄 Pronouns: ... 😡
 - ⚡ Fun fact: ...
 The ledger of life is long, but with wisdom and care, we shall leave it stronger than we found it. --Etherene:The Path Forward (etherene.org)